Skip to main content

 Programmes will be delivered in areas of most need, based on paramilitary related incidents data.

-DfC will fund the delivery of a number of Fresh Start through the Community projects promoting lawfulness, active citizenship and helping build capacity and relations within communities.
+DfC will fund the delivery of a number of Fresh Start in the Community projects promoting lawfulness, active citizenship and helping build capacity and relations within communities.

 Developing Women in the Community